-Viewers may have noticed an unfamiliar country abbreviation at the Tokyo Olympics: ROC.
+Viewers may notice an unfamiliar country abbreviation at the Beijing Olympics: ROC.

 What is the Russian Olympic Committee?

 Just who is the ROC, anyway?
 It stands for Russian Olympic Committee.